Tiefstack station

-Tiefstack is a station on the Berlin-Hamburg railway line and served by the trains of Hamburg S-Bahn lines S2 and S21.
+Tiefstack is a station on the Berlin-Hamburg railway line and served by the trains of Hamburg S-Bahn line S2.
 The station was originally opened in 1842 and is located in the Hamburg district of Rothenburgsort, Germany.
 Rothenburgsort is part of the borough of Hamburg-Mitte.

 History

 The station was originally opened by the Hamburg-Bergedorf Railway Company in 1842 to serve the commuter rail in Hamburg's south-eastern quarters.
 In 1958 Tiefstack station was electrified and integrated into the Hamburg S-Bahn network.

 Service

-The lines S2 and S21 of Hamburg S-Bahn call at Tiefstack station.
+The line S2 of Hamburg S-Bahn call at Tiefstack station.